Lake Point, Utah: A Highway Town and Extraction Economy

-In late June of 1892, Mary Ann Maughan, the wife of the now late Peter Maughan, wrote in her diary about a trip that took her to various places to visit friends and graves.
+In late June 1892, Mary Ann Maughan, the wife of the now late Peter Maughan, wrote in her diary about a trip that took her to various places to visit friends and graves.
 She described visiting the Garfield Resort, seeing the buffalo herd at Buffalo Park, and noted that "...the place where E.T.
 City once stood there are only a few houses there now".
 The community had changed a lot since she and her husband left to help settle Cache Valley.
 The necessity of keeping a settlement close together for fortification purposes became less important as the threat from the Goshute tribe was neutralized, and E.T.
 City had diffused well beyond the E.T.
 Canal into larger owned properties spread out along several branching roads.
 In some cases, all that remained of the older cabins were remnants of rock chimneys.
-A small center of town had developed around the intersection of the canal and what is now Sunset Road.
-In this portion of Sunset road a 20 foot by 30 foot stone chapel was built from rocks in the nearby foothills, and by 1894 a larger red brick schoolhouse was built adjacent to the church.